Aaron Norris: 1990–2002: Subsequent projects

-Norris continued directing with his brother as the lead in Delta Force 2 (1990), The Hitman, Sidekicks (1993)., Hellbound (1994), Top Dog (1995), and Forest Warrior (1996).
+Norris continued directing with his brother as the lead in: Delta Force 2 (1990), The Hitman, Sidekicks (1993), Hellbound (1994), Top Dog (1995) and Forest Warrior (1996).

 In 1995, he produced the film Ripper Man.

 In 1996, he played the leading man in the film Overkill.
-That year he started to work on his brother's long lasting TV show Walker, Texas Ranger (1993–2001), during his tenure he served as an executive producer for 168 television episodes.
+That year, he started to work on his brother's long lasting TV show Walker, Texas Ranger (1993–2001), during his tenure he served as an executive producer for 168 television episodes.
 He wrote and directed four episodes.

-In 1998, Norris was an executive producer, and participated to writing the story of for the CBS television film Logan's War: Bound by Honor.
+In 1998, Norris was an executive producer and participated to writing the story of for the CBS television film Logan's War: Bound by Honor.
 Sharing the lead with Chuck is actor Eddie Cibrian.
 The television-film was ranked third among the thirteen most viewed shows of that week.

 In 1999, he created and was an executive producer on the Walker, Texas Ranger spin-off Sons of Thunder.

 In the early 2000, Norris was an executive producer for the CBS television films The President's Man (2000), and The President's Man: A Line in the Sand (2002).

 2005–present: Current work

 In 2005, Norris was an executive producer and acted in the film The Cutter.
-That same year he returned to directing with the CBS Movie of the Week, Walker, Texas Ranger: Trial by Fire.
+That same year, he returned to directing with the CBS Movie of the Week, Walker, Texas Ranger: Trial by Fire.
 A continuation of the series Walker, Texas Ranger, with Chuck Norris reprising his role.

 In 2007, he produced the documentary Inside Aphasia.

 In 2009, Norris produced Bill Duke's Not Easily Broken starring Morris Chestnut and Taraji P. Henson.
-That same year he also produced the film Everyday Life with Brad Hawkins.
+That same year, he also produced the film Everyday Life with Brad Hawkins.
 That year, he worked on stunts on the Luc Besson film I Love You Phillip Morris.
 Also in 2009, he was named the "president of development and production" of ALN, formerly The American Life Network.

 In 2010, he provided stunts for the film Skateland.

 In 2015, he provided utility stunts for the Marvel Comics film Ant-Man starring Paul Rudd.

 Personal life

-Norris is the younger brother of Chuck Norris (b.
-March 10, 1940), and Wieland Clyde Norris (1943–1970).
+Aaron is the younger brother of Chuck Norris (1940–2026) and Wieland Clyde Norris (1943–1970).
 During the Vietnam War, both Aaron and his older brother Wieland enlisted in the United States Army.
 Wieland was killed in action in Vietnam in 1970.

-Norris has been married to Rebecca since 1981.
-They have three children, a son and twin daughters.
-Both twins appeared with their mother in Norris's and his brother Chuck's 1991 film The Hitman.

-Norris' nephews, through Chuck, are Mike and Eric Norris.

-On December 2, 2010, Norris, along with brother Chuck, was given the title honorary Texas Ranger by Texas Governor Rick Perry.
+On December 2, 2010, Aaron, along with brother Chuck, was given the title honorary Texas Ranger by Texas Governor Rick Perry.

-Martial arts

-Norris holds a tenth-degree black belt in the Chuck Norris System Chun Kuk Do, a martial art created by his brother Chuck Norris.